wesleywiser/Reconnect-wifi-daemon/Readme.markdown

 How do I set it up?
 -------------------
 Pull the latest version to somewhere convenient.
+Create the file `/etc/reconnect-wifi-daemon/reconnect-wifi-daemon.conf` and add the line

+    SSID="text"

-Open reconnect-wifi-daemon.c in your favorite editor and replace "WesleyPhone" with the name of the wifi access point that you want to automatically reconnect to.
-Run ./build and add the output "reconnect-wifi-daemon" to your prefered startup-script launcher.
+where `text` is the SSID of the wifi access point that you want to automatically reconnect to.
+Run `./build` and add the output "reconnect-wifi-daemon" to your prefered startup-script launcher.
 This daemon **must** run as *root* user.
 This can also be run from the command line by typing `sudo ./reconnect-wifi-daemon`